Elliptical Maintenance Guidelines For Your Equipment

 At least once per month, you should give your elliptical a more thorough cleaning.
 Focus on the areas around the stride rails and rollers.

-Twice per year, you want to turn your machine off completely and unplug it.
-Once you are sure that the power is off to the elliptical, carefully remove the plastic cover and vacuum internally.
+Twice per year, after making sure your machine is powered off and unplugged, carefully remove the plastic cover and vacuum it internally.
 Take care to avoid bumping any of these internal components.
 Your main priority here is to prevent the build up of dust inside the machine.

 With average elliptical use, you will only need to lubricate about once per year.
 You should verify this with your owner’s manual to ensure that you follow the correct instructions for your machine.
 You should also review your warranty to check for stipulations about who takes care of tasks like lubrications.
 Some warranties may require that a professional handles these tasks.